talorS/devalore-restAPI/README.md

 DELETE REQUEST:http://localhost:8080/api/pet?name=talor

-**you can test the restApi by postman or by mocha+chai** npm run dev - open the endpoint server npm test - test by mocha+chai
+**you can test the restApi by postman or by mocha+chai** 1.npm run dev - open the endpoint server

+2.npm test - test by mocha+chai